 - Licensed marriage and family therapists

 - Family doctor with experience in mental health

 - Licensed professional mental health counselors

 A certified ESA letter will feature your LMHP’s official letterhead, license number, contact information, and the date the letter was issued.
 In the body of the letter, it will use specific wording to explain your need for an emotional support animal.

 Can a physician write an ESA letter?

 Yes, some can.
-Only family doctors with experience in mental health can write an ESA letter.
+Only family doctors that are licensed professionals with experience in mental health can write an ESA letter.

 How to get an ESA letter online?

 If you feel more comfortable staying within your home than seeking out an in-person meeting with an LMHP, you might consider meeting remotely through an online ESA letter-writing service, such as Pettable.
+Even though the service is online, the patient's mental health remains top priority.
 Just be sure to work with a legitimate service that will work with you every step of the way, set up a live consultation with an LMHP, and provide a legal, legitimate ESA letter.